 I admit it: I'm a foldable phone skeptic.
 Even putting aside Samsung's botched Galaxy Fold launch, I'm unconvinced that people need — or will want to pay thousands of dollars for — a chunky, hinged phone that unfolds into a tablet.

-But Motorola's foldable Razr is here, and even with its very high $1,500 price, it might have just made me a believer.
+But Motorola's foldable Razr is almost here, and even with its very high $1,500 price, it might have just made me a believer.

 The new Razr isn’t a giant phone that unfolds into an even bigger tablet.
 It’s small, fits perfectly in a pint-sized pocket, and then unfolds into a 6.2-inch phone.
 Somehow, it’s the best of both worlds: the size I need and the size I want.